 You're watching VisiHow.
 In this video, I'm going to show you how you can reduce dust and scratches in Photoshop CS6 in Windows 7.
 We already have a document open.

-- 15This is a VisiHow video.I've just shown you how you can edit dust and scratches from a picture in Photoshop CS6 in Windows 7.
-If you have any questions or comments, feel free to add them to the section below, and we'll do our best to get back to you.Advertisement
+- 15I've just shown you how you can edit dust and scratches from a picture in Photoshop CS6 in Windows 7.
+If you have any questions or comments, feel free to add them to the section below, and we'll do our best to get back to you.This is a VisiHow video.Advertisement

 Video: Use the Dust and Scratches Filter in Photoshop CS6